rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And he sent yet a third.
 This one also they wounded and cast out. ^2012

-Then the owner of the vineyard said, What shall I do?
-I will send my beloved son; perhaps they will respect him. ^2013
+Then the owner of the vineyard said, 'What shall I do?
+I will send my beloved son; perhaps they will respect him.' ^2013

-But when the tenants saw him, they said to themselves, This is the heir.
-Let us kill him, so that the inheritance may be ours. ^2014
+But when the tenants saw him, they said to themselves, 'This is the heir.
+Let us kill him, so that the inheritance may be ours.' ^2014

 And they threw him out of the vineyard and killed him.
 What then will the owner of the vineyard do to them? ^2015

 He will come and destroy those tenants and give the vineyard to others.
 When they heard this, they said, Surely not! ^2016

-But he looked directly at them and said, What then is this that is written : The stone that the builders rejected has become the cornerstone? ^2017
+But he looked directly at them and said, What then is this that is written: 'The stone that the builders rejected has become the cornerstone'? ^2017

 Everyone who falls on that stone will be broken to pieces, and when it falls on anyone, it will crush him. ^2018